TrueBlocks/trueblocks-core/src/tools/getBalance/README.md

 Retrieve the balance of an address (or more than one) at the given block(s).
 You may specify multiple addresses or multiple blocks on the line, but not both. `block`, if not specified, defaults to `latest`.

 `getBalance` retrieves the balance from the local Ethereum node (not QuickBlocks).
-Use the `--accounting` option of an account monitor to retrieve the balance from QuickBlocks (both balances should always agree, obviously).
+Use the `--accounting` option of an account monitor to retrieve the balance from QuickBlocks.

-#### Help Screen
+#### Usage

 `Usage:`    getBalance [-d|-e|-v|-h] addr(s) block(s)
 `Purpose:`  Retrieve the balance for an account at a block.